-Tiffany Trump And Marla Maples Sizzle In Bikini As President Trump’s White House Implodes
+Tiffany Trump And Marla Maples Sizzle In Bikinis As President Trump’s White House Implodes

 At least one Trump family member is showing no hints of scandal and she hasn’t been in the news as of late for the wrong reasons.
 Tiffany Trump and Marla Maples, Donald Trump’s youngest daughter and ex-wife, respectively, are taking the Italian coast by storm — in bikinis.

-Meanwhile, President Trump’s White House is working overtime to manage the ongoing Russia investigation by the special counsel Robert Mueller into possible campaign collision during the 2016 Elections.
+Meanwhile, President Trump’s White House is working overtime to manage the ongoing Russia investigation by special counsel Robert Mueller into possible campaign collision during the 2016 elections.
 The noise even extends predictions about Trump’s probable resignation.

 Tiffany Trump, 23, and Marla Maples, 53, have been soaking up the sun and taking to the surf as part of their weeks-long summer vacation.
-The blonde daughter-mother duo was seen several times donning bikini apparel fit for the beach, having a blast jet skiing, sunbathing and shopping, as Daily Mail wrote.
+The blonde daughter-mother duo was seen several times donning bikini apparel fit for the beach, having a blast jet skiing, sunbathing, and shopping, as Daily Mail wrote.

 Tiffany, President Trump’s youngest daughter, looked relaxed among friends.
 On one day of their Italian excursion, Tiffany wore a floral bikini and was seen on a yacht using her smartphone.
 On another day, she opted for a pale-blue top and matching bottom.
 In another paparazzi-taken image, she was seen wearing a blue wetsuit.